ddcollins/mesh-directus-replication/README.md

 # mesh-directus-replication
-A temporary project to replicate the errors when connection to Directus
+A temporary project to replicate the errors when connected to Directus.

 ### Setup
 1. Run `yarn install`